-The scheme is managed, on behalf of the UK Government's Department of Energy & Climate Change (DECC), by the Environment Agency (in England and Wales), by the Scottish Environment Protection Agency (in Scotland), and by the Department of the Environment Northern Ireland (in Northern Ireland).
+The scheme is managed, on behalf of the UK Government's Department for Business, Energy and Industrial Strategy (BEIS), by the Environment Agency (in England), by Natural Resources Wales (in Wales), by the Scottish Environment Protection Agency (in Scotland), and by the Northern Ireland Environment Agency (in Northern Ireland).

 The CRC comprises three primary elements:

 Participants in the CRC need to measure and report their electricity and gas supplies annually, via the online CRC registry following a specific set of measurement rules.
 The CRC registry then calculates CRC emissions in tonnes of carbon dioxide (CO2) from the data submitted for each participant.

 The CRC scheme applies to emissions not already covered by Climate Change Agreements (CCAs) and the EU Emissions Trading System (EU ETS).

 In addition to reporting their electricity and gas supplies, organisations are required to answer a set of corporate responsibility questions and keep evidence with records of their supplies as well as other relevant information.

 The scheme requires participants to buy allowances for every tonne of carbon they emit (relating to electricity and gas), as reported under the scheme.

 Participants are required to buy allowances from the Government or, if available, from the secondary market each year to cover their reported emissions.
 This means that organisations that decrease their emissions can lower their costs under the CRC.
 A failure to surrender sufficient allowances will result in a financial penalty.